December 26, 1947: The day reigning Wimbledon and US Nationals champ Jack Kramer played his first professional match

 On the afternoon of December 26, 1947, while Kramer and Riggs were waiting in their hotel rooms, a snowstorm hit New York.
 Within a few hours, 70 cm of snow covered Manhattan, paralysing transportation.
 The players could walk to the venue but the question at that hour was no longer who would win the game, but how many spectators would turn up in these conditions.

-And yet, when Kramer and Riggs left their locker rooms expecting to find a half-empty stadium, they entered the court in front of 15,114 spectators, who had all managed to make it to Madison Square Garden, despite the worst snowstorm in New York history!
+And yet, as Kramer and Riggs left their locker rooms expecting to find a half-empty stadium, they entered the court in front of 15,114 spectators, who had all managed to make it to Madison Square Garden, despite the worst snowstorm in New York history!!

 According to the Times Daily, the audience “cheers for Kramer, cheering for each of his beautiful shots and applauding Riggs’ fouls.
 However, on this day, Riggs’ consistency override Kramer’s aggressiveness.
 Riggs, the more experienced of the two players, won in four sets (6-2, 10-8, 4-6, 6-4), but in the end, as the New York Daily reminds us, more important than the result itself was the fact that a tennis match could push so many people to “make their way through the snowdrifts of the biggest blizzard in New York history [despite] the uncertainty of finding their own homes before dawn.”